yurasong/R-coursework/README.md

 ## Introduction

-This R coursework repository is not from some course held in university, and all are generated for the people who would like to start dealing with their own data on R by themselves, especially the lab where I am working now.
+This R coursework repository is not from some course held in university, and all are generated for the people who would like to start dealing with their own data on R by themselves, especially working in the lab where I am working now.

 Please do not copy the contents or use it as the material of coursework.